gukihuman/algorithms-python-hiryanov/README.md

 >Some explanations:

+Don't worry about additional files like "graphics.py".
+These are the modules required for the code of answers.

 Most of the answers are written as one whole function.
 You can put them in another file as module.
 Tests use answers as modules (via import).